 However, overseas travel is less common unless you are working within travel-related industries or for a niche market.
 Overseas work is possible; nevertheless, with large companies that have overseas branches.

-Your working day will cover the central hours of 9 am to 5 pm, that means you’ll work 38-40 hours per week.
-But working long hours is common and may include both early starts and evenings.
 However, self-employment or freelance work is possible.
 But for this, you have to obtain expert knowledge in a specialist domain.
 Career breaks are somewhat possible in certain circumstances but rare due to the dynamic nature of the sector.

 Remuneration of a Recruitment Consultant